 In 1947, with the help of a woman named Marie Gérin-Lajoie, one of these shelters became the Social Assistance Center for Immigrants.
 In the late 1970s, the Association for the Rights of Household Workers of Montreal was founded as a response to the excessive power of employers over the conditions of employment and compliance with the work contract.
-The organization brought together many types of people, creating a valuable community of support.
+The organization brought together various actors, creating a valuable community of support.
 A year later, in 1977, the Montreal Association for the Rights of Household Workers was recognized as an independent, non-profit organization.

 SOME OF OUR VICTORIES OVER THE YEARS

 Inclusion of domestic workers in Québec’s Loi sur les normes du travail

 Raising concerns over the precariousness of employer-tied temporary foreign workers in Quebec and accross Canada, which led, among other things, to regulatory changes aiming to address employers’ abuse of migrant household and farm workers.

 Public awareness about the trafficking of domestic and farm workers

 Increased recognition and respect of the work done in private homes